gemmahuai/Cosmology-Preselection/README.md

 Several notes:

-* Goal: try to place some color-magnitude cut to select sources that will give good redshift estimate for downstream cosmology study
+* Goal: apply some color-magnitude cut to select sources that are expected to provide accurate redshift estimates for downstream cosmology studies.

-* This is a preselection cut only using Legacy Survey (LS) z-band and WISE 1 band photometry.
-Future selections will possibly employ more complicated cuts.
+* Method: this initial preselection uses photometry from the Legacy Survey (LS) z-band and WISE1 band.
+Future selections many involve more complicated cuts.

-* Please follow the jupyter notebook for further details.
-To reproduce the results, simply pull the jupyter notebook and the cross-matched catalog (between COSMOS 166k and SPHEREx refcat v0.6), and rerun the notebook.
-Or, Stats are summarized at the bottom of the notebook.
+* Please follow the jupyter notebook for more details.
+To reproduce the results, you can simply pull the jupyter notebook and the cross-matched catalog (between COSMOS 166k and SPHEREx refcat v0.6), and rerun the notebook.
+A summary of the statistics is available at the end of the notebook.

+* Dependencies: really just some common python packages.
+There is no dependence on the SPHEREx sky simulator or any associated pipelines.
+The primary input needed is the catalog.